 Property taxes are a reality for homeowners no matter where they live across The United States.
 The amount of property tax you owe, when the payments are due, and how you pay, are all individually regulated varying state by state and county by county.
 Fortunately for California homeowners, the state has a lower-than-average base property tax rate coming in at the 16th lowest across the country.

 How Your Taxes Are Calculated

 Property tax assessments begin by determining the value of your property.
 This is done by looking at the fair market value of the property at the time you purchased it (normally the purchase price).
 This taxable value then increases in subsequent years by no more than 2% per year until the property is either sold or new construction/additions are built triggering a new fair market value assessment.

 Once the property value is determined, the appropriate property tax rates are applied.
 These consist of the general state tax levy, city and/or district tax assessments, and locally voted-on special taxes.
-In general, all of the individual assessments are added up, a good conservative estimate of how much you can expect to pay is approximately 1.25% of your taxable value.
+In general, a good conservative estimate of how much you can expect to pay is approximately 1.25% of your taxable value.

 Timeframes & How To Make Payments

-In California, official annual property tax bills are prepared and mailed in October of each year.
-Although they are mailed annually, tax payments are actually collected twice a year by the county in which you reside.
+In California, annual property tax bills are prepared and mailed in October each year.
+Although they are mailed annually, tax payments are collected twice a year by the county you reside in.
 The majority of counties have an online tax assessor website where you can view current bills and make payments.
 Generally, the best way to make payments is to become familiar with your county’s website and check in every couple of months.

 Below is a breakdown of when payments are due: